buildbot/buildbot/master/docs/relnotes/index.rst

 Features
 ~~~~~~~~

-* new :bb:reporter:GitLabStatusPush to report builds results to GitLab.
+* new :bb:reporter:`GitLabStatusPush` to report builds results to GitLab.

 Fixes
 ~~~~~